chumbie/book-smith-ai/README.md

 # book-smith-ai
-A Python tool to accept a book idea, then turn that idea into a full-length novel at the speed of LLM.
+A Python tool that accepts a book idea, then turn that idea into a full-length novel at the speed of LLM.